-Concerns for people with a workers’ compensation claim
+Concerns for people with a workers’ comp claim

 Many people with a workmans comp claim raised concerns about this issue.
 In fact, here’s a short list of question I heard people ask about their IME exam during COVID-19: